Top of the pageActionset

 - Request progress reports.
 Children with ADHD often lose or forget their assignments.
 Ask the teacher to complete regular progress reports of your child's performance and behavior.

 - Keep your child involved.
-Let your child know that you support his or her teacher.
+Let your child know that you support the teacher.
 Clearly outline your expectations and the consequences of misbehavior.
-Talk with your child about how the teacher will let him or her know that a behavior is becoming inappropriate.
+Talk with your child about how the teacher will let your child know that a behavior is becoming inappropriate.

 - Link school and home.
 Use the same signals (such as hand signals) that the teacher uses at school to indicate when a behavior is becoming inappropriate.
 Also, you can reward your child with privileges for remembering to bring home school progress reports.
-You can further reward him or her if the report is positive.
-If your child fails to bring a progress report home, you may treat it as if he or she had an unsatisfactory report and withhold a privilege.
+You can further reward your child if the report is positive.

 - Help your child organize.
 Even young children can learn to use lists, daily planners, or calendars to keep up with homework assignments, tests, and activities.
 A young child may need a teacher's help in writing down assignments.